typescript# atproto# cli# library# pkgs

 Option Type Default Description

-pageBreak string "\n\n---\n\n" Separator inserted between pages
+pageBreak string "\n\n---\n\n" Separator inserted between Leaflet pages

 Block support

-Block type Markdown output
+Block Markdown output

 text Paragraph with facet annotations